Facebook Advertising 101: Understanding Facebook Ads Metrics

 Key Ad Performance Metrics Explained

-1. Click-through rate (CTR): The percentage of people who saw your Facebook ad and clicked on it.
+1. Click-through rate (CTR): CTR Facebook ads is the percentage of people who saw your Facebook ad and clicked on it.
 This is a good measure of how relevant your ad is to your target audience.
 A high CTR means that your ad is catching people’s attention.

 2. Cost per click (CPC): The average amount you pay each time someone clicks on your ad.
 This is a good measure of the efficiency of your advertising campaign.
 A lower CPC means that you’re getting more clicks for your money.